Markovian dynamics of concurrent systems: Uniform measures

 \subsection{Growth series and characteristic root}

-We put aside for a moment the probabilistic dynamics, and focus on the combinatorics of partial actions of trace monoids.
+We put aside for a moment the probabilistic dynamics, and focus on the combinatorics of concurrent systems.
 In subsection~\ref{sec:constr-unif-meas}, we will see how both aspects, probability and combinatorics, combine together and lead us to a notion of uniform measure.